walston/package-postage/README.md

 ## Why would you do this?

- - 🗜 Ship smaller packages: only publish the transpiled code.
+ - 🗜Ship smaller packages: only publish the transpiled code.
- - 💁‍ Pretty pathing: `import "your-package/utils"` works.
+ - 💁‍‍Pretty pathing: `import "your-package/utils"` works.
 No more `your-package/src/utils`
- - 👯‍ Avoid managing 2 package.json: encode your deployment stream.
+ - 👯‍Avoid managing 2 package.json: encode your deployment stream.

 `npm publish` will allow you to publish a sub-directory, but does not copy package-json into that sub-directory.
 It is reasonable to want to publish that sub-directory but to ensure consistency of a `./dist/package.json` with `./package.json` would require some level of scripting.
 Enter **Package Postage**